MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 1. In a web browser, open the [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in.

-1. In the browser, navigate to `https://ai.azure.com/managementCenter/allResources` and select **Create**.
-Then choose the option to create a *new Azure AI Foundry resource*.
+1. In the browser, navigate to `https://ai.azure.com/managementCenter/allResources` and select **Create new**.
+Then choose the option to create an **Azure AI Foundry resource**.

 1. In the *Create a project* wizard, enter a valid name for your project.